kysondev/apcsa-freedom-project/tool/learning-log.md

 ## Tool: NextJS, TypeScript, PostgreSQL, Redis, Prisma, Kysely, Docker

-## Project: BuildLLM (buildllm.chat)
+## Project: TypePanel

-Description: A self hosted platform where users can create their own AI chatbots by choosing a base model (ex. gpt, claude, deepseek), customizing it with prompt engineering, and publishing it for others to use.
-They can also add a custom knowledge base.
+Description: A self-hosted platform for creating, customizing, and deploying AI chatbots using prompt engineering and modular knowledge bases.

 ---

 ### 10/5/2025:

-- Today I set up a separate [github repo](https://github.com/kysondev/buildllm) for my BuildLLM project and installed Next.js along with the main tools I’ll be using, like Prisma, Kysely, and Docker.
+- Today I set up a separate [github repo](https://github.com/kysondev/typepanel) for my TypePanel project and installed Next.js along with the main tools I’ll be using, like Prisma, Kysely, and Docker.
 Prisma will handle the database schema, and Kysely will be my query builder since it’s faster and simpler for queries.
 I also made a basic Docker and Docker Compose setup that I can use later for production.

 ![image](https://res.cloudinary.com/dyu7ogoqc/image/upload/v1759713853/Screenshot_2025-10-05_211337_g58jik.png)